dieterich-lab/Baltica/docs/workflows.md

   - Default: 3

   `--minpos`
-  - Description: Minimum number of start positions with at least 1 read in a LSV to consider that the LSV "exist in the data".
+  - Description: Minimum number of start positions with at least one read in an LSV to consider that the LSV "exist in the data".
   - Default: 2

     `--markstacks`